Logo

 Two people sitting on ground next to ladder and paint buckets

-When you’re in a pinch and looking for a quick loan, you may come face-to-face with a variety of lenders offering payday, auto title, and high interest rate installment loans hidden under a different name.
+When you’re in a pinch and looking for a quick loan, you may come face-to-face with a variety of lenders offering payday, auto title, and high-interest-rate installment loans hidden under a different name.
 Though their lax requirements and fast funding may be tempting, there are often better, more affordable options available that match your borrowing needs.

-What Is a Quick Loan?
+What Is a quick loan?

 People usually search for quick loans because they need money for an immediate emergency and don’t realize better alternatives exist.
-Some loans advertised as “quick loans” generally come with high fees and interest rates, short repayment terms, and the resulting high annual percentage rates (APRs).
-They’re often a last resort, but there are more cost-effective solutions out there if you know where to look.
+Some loans advertised as “quick loans” generally have high fees and interest rates, short repayment terms, and high annual percentage rates (APRs).
+They’re often a last resort, but there are more cost-effective solutions if you know where to look.
+Some common reasons you might search for quick loans include:

 • Emergency medical expenses.
 Accidents happen without warning, and you may need money to pay for medical bills for yourself or a loved one.
 (Note: they may not advertise it and might send you a bill, but nonprofit healthcare providers, including hospitals and clinics, may offer free or discounted services to low-income patients).